-For over 85 years, IREM members have made us the world’s strongest voice for all things real estate management.
+For 90 years, our members have made us the world’s strongest voice for all things real estate management.
 Almost 20,000 leaders in commercial and residential management call this home for education, support and networking.
-Our CPM®, ARM®, ACoM and AMO® certifications are internationally recognized symbols of ethical leadership and a well-managed property.
+Our CPM®, ARM®, ACoM®, and AMO® certifications are internationally recognized symbols of ethical leadership and a well-managed property.
 And our tools deliver decades of on-the-job know-how to help members get even better at what they do.
 Put simply – IREM and its members are here to elevate the profession.
-If you know real estate management, come get to know us.
+If you know real estate management, come get to know us

 Don't miss crucial news and insights you need to make informed commercial real estate decisions.
 Join GlobeSt.com now!